-The more detailed the SubIDs were, the more reliable my analyze became.
+The more detailed the SubIDs were, the more reliable my analysis became.

-After a few months, I switched to auto-managing SubIDs using the Pretty Links on a WordPress site and Scaleo on my Shopify website.
+After a few months, I switched to auto-managing SubIDs using Pretty Links on a WordPress site and Scaleo on my Shopify website.

-This made the conversion rate on certain advertisers increase.
-I removed a few banner placements and rearranged pages.
+This increased the conversion rate of certain advertisers.
+I removed a few banner placements and rearranged the pages.
 Now it’s cleaner and makes more money.

-I proved myself that making decisions based on data is much more helpful than making decisions based on “common sense” or “intuition.”
+I verified to myself that making decisions based on data is much more helpful than making decisions based on “common sense” or “intuition.”

-If you are not using SubIDs on your affiliate links, I definitely recommend starting using them asap.
-It will enable you to track all the outgoing links on and conversions in one shot.
+If you are not using SubIDs for your affiliate links, I definitely recommend starting using them asap.
+This will enable you to track all outgoing links and conversions in one shot.
 You will gain an insight into which banners or links drive traffic to the advertiser and ultimately convert.

-Alternatively, you can use SubIDs yourself to monitor traffic sources and analyze different source traffics and their performance on your website.
+Alternatively, you can use SubIDs to monitor traffic sources and analyze different source traffic and their performance on your website.